Honoring Gertrude Moakley

 Her greatest achievement was the 1966 book The Tarot Cards Painted by Bonifacio Bembo for the Visconti-Sforza Family: An Historical and Iconographic Study.
 For the first time, tarot was set in its medieval context without the distraction of irrelevant occult theories.
 Moakley said on more than one occasion that she appreciated the beauty and complexity of A. E. Waite’s symbolism, but she deplored how occult theories and mythology had contaminated tarot history.

 Although Moakley pioneered rigorous research into tarot history, her conclusions were flawed.
 As she was the first to point out, both the tarot trumps and Petrarch’s poem were modeled on the triumphal parades that were an important feature of Italian civic life.
-Even though the poem and the deck share certain trumps such as Death and Love, Petrarch’s triumphal parade has no relation to the deck.
+Even though the poem and the deck share certain trumps such as Death and Love, Petrarch’s triumphal parade has no direct relation to the deck.
 For instance, he pictures Death an old hag in a black robe, not the skeleton depicted in the deck; and his trumps are in a very different order than the deck.
 Moakley also suggested an even more far-fetched theory, that the Visconti-Sforza trumps might depict a Carnivale parade, and the first trump, a man dressed in red sitting at a trestle table, is the sacrificial Carnivale king eating his last meal.

 Unfortunately, the book had no impact on the tarot community, which remained wedded to esoteric fantasies about tarot’s ancient origins until the internet made it impossible to ignore evidence to the contrary.